QueNerguy/WikiQuedia/content/I Notes/Engineering Thermodynamics/Enthalpy.md

 $$
 ### Mathematical Formulation
 #### Real Gas
 Enthalpy is made up of the [internal energy](Internal%20Energy) and the [work](Work%20in%20Thermodynamics) of the system.
 Because enthalpy is always present, not just when comparing two states, both the internal energy and work compare from a [standard state](https://en.wikipedia.org/wiki/Standard_state), the zero state.
-The internal energy present in enthalpy is thus the change in internal energy from 0$K$ to the current state, and the work compares a 0 volume with the current volume.
+The internal energy present in enthalpy is thus the change in internal energy from 0 $\text{K}$ to the current state, and the work compares a 0 volume with the current volume.
 This is congruent with the definition of enthalpy as the amount of energy needed to reach it's current state[^mathfunny].
 $$
 H = U + W
 $$
-It is important to understand that this $U$ is not the same as the general definition for internal energy, but the change in internal energy from 0$K$ to the current state, as mentioned before.
+It is important to understand that this $U$ is not the same as the general definition for internal energy, but the change in internal energy from 0 $\text{K}$ to the current state, as mentioned before.
 The same goes for the work, $W$, above. <br>Therefore this formula is often instead rewritten[^mathfunny] as
 $$
 H = U + pV
 $$